 The rest of the afternoon will be at leisure to explore this beautiful city for yourself.
 (Overnight Albi) B

-- Templar and Hospitaller Circuit in the Larzac
+- Templar and Hospitaller Circuit on the Larzac Plateau

 - Templar and Hospitaller villages of La Cavalerie and La Couvertoirade